 When you’re logged into your Amino account and search for PCPs, you can see primary care cost ratings on doctors’ profile pages.
 The rating is specific to the average cost to your health insurance carrier and the individual provider, and it helps you see how your choice of PCP can determine how much you’ll pay for common primary care services.

 You may also see PCPs with a “Smart Match” badge when you search.
 “Smart Match” options in your PCP search results are in-network, experienced providing preventive care, and have a primary care cost rating of or — meaning they are more cost effective than at least 50% of other PCPs nationwide when it comes to providing primary care for people with your insurance.

-Amino’s database includes primary care cost data about 167,000 PCPs and 125 insurance payers, for a total of 11 million cost observations since the beginning of 2014 from over 1.3 million combinations of PCPs and payers.
+Amino’s database includes primary care cost data about 167,000 PCPs and 125 insurance carriers, for a total of 11 million cost observations since the beginning of 2014 from over 1.3 million combinations of PCPs and carriers.

 To measure the costs of common primary care services, we first define the group of health insurance billing claims codes that represent the services of interest.
 The group of billing codes we use is based on reference information in the Milbank Memorial Fund report Standardizing the Measurement of Commercial Healthcare Spending: 9920x, 9921x, 9924x, 99339-99345, 99347-99350, 99381-99387, 99391-99397, 99401-99404, 99411, 99412, 99420-99429, 99495, 99496, G0402, G0438, G0439.

 Next, we identify all billing NPIs (National Provider Identification numbers) associated with each PCP in our database.
 This accounts for the fact that a PCP can practice at different locations and use different billing NPIs for claims, and it allows us to count all their primary care activity across all their associated NPIs.
 We then calculate the expensiveness of each PCP for each associated billing NPI.